Tuition and Fees

 Payment Plan

 Tuition payments may be made automatically each month, for a maximum of 6 payments per semester.
 Students have the ability to pay either by ACH (checking or savings account) or by credit card.
-To sign up for the Cashnet payment plan please have the student log into my.cuw.edu there will be a link on the student tab.
+To sign up for the Cashnet/Transact payment plan, please have the student log into my.cuw.edu.
+There will be a link on the student tab.
 Questions about the payment plan should be directed to the Business Office at 262-243-2609.
-There is a $35 enrollment fee for each plan set up each semester and there is a 2.75% convenience fee associated with the credit card option.
+There is a $35 enrollment fee for each plan set up each semester, and there is a 2.75% convenience fee associated with the credit card option.

 Read all of the terms and conditions of the Cashnet payment plan here.